-Many women and men would like to introduce a sex toy into their sex play but are unsure how their partner will react.
-There are many myths linked to using sex toys which can affect the way people feel about them, from the idea that they are a substitute for a man, which they can never be, to being perceived as bad or something shameful to use in your sex life.
+Many people would like to introduce a sex toy into their sex play but are unsure how their partner will react.
+There are many myths linked to using sex toys which can affect the way people feel about them, from the idea that they are a substitute for a penis, which they can never be, to being perceived as bad or something shameful to use in your sex life.

 Sex toys are often seen as something you use if you are a sad lonely person, yet this couldn’t be further from the truth.

 Sales of sex toys are increasing as people become aware of both the pleasurable and health benefits they can bring to your sex life.

 Studies conducted at Indiana University in USA in 2009 found that 53% of women and 45% of men aged between 18-65 years had used a vibrator and that vibrator use is associated with improved sexual function and being more proactive about sexual health.

 If your partner is reluctant to incorporate a sex toy into your sex play, here are some ways in which you can help them overcome their feelings and increase both your sexual pleasure too.